JD Advising’s Data Sharing Policy

 The term of sharing bar progress data with the law school will begin when you sign up for a JD Advising bar exam course and end two (2) years after the bar administration your course applies to concludes.
 If you repeat a bar exam course, the term of sharing bar progress data continues until two (2) years after the completion of your repeat exam.

 If your law school is paying for your JD Advising program in part or in full, you will NOT have the option to opt-out of the Policy.
 In this instance, the law school is our client.
 If you wish to not have your bar prep progress shared with your law school, please address this with your home institution or do not utilize their resources.

-NOTE: This policy does NOT apply to University of Detroit Mercy School of Law students—we are required to share Detroit Mercy Law students’ data and progress with the school per law school rules (as of 1/1/22).
+NOTE: This policy does NOT apply to University of Detroit Mercy School of Law and University of Houston Law Center students—we are required to share these students’ data and progress with the school per law school rules.

 Question on disclosure (Required)

 We want to be transparent with you so you can make an informed decision on whether you’d like to share information relating to your bar exam preparation with your institution and the benefits it could provide.